Jesse-Kerr/recordmender/README.md

 ## How has this problem been solved before?
 If you feel like you are addressing a novel issue, what similar problems have been solved, and how are you borrowing from those?

 The hardest part of this project will be creating the song-song similarity matrix.
 However, this seems to be an area with some amount of research and tools already produced.

-### Song Similarity Matrix
+The first link in **References** is to the `klustr` project.

 Using unsupervised learning and dimensionality reduction techniques, do an item-item cosine similarity of a large song dataset.
 (This song dataset must include all of the songs sampled in the whosampled.com dataset).

-How will this be done?
-Options include:

-1.

-2.

 ## What is new about your approach, why do you think it will be successful?